 I found a lost/stray animal.
 What should I do?

 You should report stray animals by phone to your nearest Animal Control agency (either your municipal or county shelter).
 If the dog or cat is friendly and approachable, you can try to contain the animal to determine if it has an identification tag on with a name, address or phone number of its owner.
-If no identification tag is present, you can transport the animal to your local Animal Control to be held.
+If no identification tag is present, you can transport the animal to your local Animal Control to be scanned for a microchip and held to reunite with the owner.

 Help!
 I've lost my pet.
 What do I do?